Risk (2016 film)

 Risk is a 2016 American documentary film written and directed by Laura Poitras about the WikiLeaks founder Julian Assange.
-It was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival.
+It was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival and received generally favorable reviews.

 Originally titled "Asylum", the film becomes a journey into Poitras's disillusionment with Assange.
 In the 2016 version of the film, Poitras presents a more sympathetic position towards Assange.
 The 2017 re-cut version focuses more on a critique of Assange as a flawed character, including his alleged sexual assaults and his "troubling" statements about women and responses to accusations against him.

 Overview

 The film's original premise was to address the life of Julian Assange, documenting scenes showing "motives and contradictions of Assange and his inner circle", focusing on the risks taken by persons involved in the well-known Wikileaks website, including Assange.
 The documentary begins in 2010, addressing the judicial measures he came to face on the part of the Swedish authorities, which sought his extradition from the U.K. in 2012.
 Assange alleges that any such Swedish extradition would have culminated in an eventual extradition to the United States.
 The opening scene shows Assange (with Wikileaks staffer Sarah Harrison) calling the U.S. State Department, asking them to step-up security procedures.
 This segues into a presentation of Assange's angst about the fate of Chelsea Manning and Assange's plans to avoid U.S. capture.
 The film then presents documentation of Assange's asylum claim, and the disguising of himself to sneak into the Embassy of Ecuador in London for refuge.

 Originally titled "Asylum", the film becomes a journey into Poitras's disillusionment with Assange.
 In the re-cut of the film, she altered the film's focus on the experience of risk-taking media work (Assange's as well as her own), towards a critique of Assange as a flawed character, including his alleged sexual assaults and "troubling" statements about women.

 In the 2016 version of the film, Poitras presents a more sympathetic position towards Assange.
 The 2017 re-cut version focuses more on Assange's responses to accusations against him.